kognetiks/kognetiks-chatbot/readme.txt

 = Can I customize the appearance of the chatbot? =

-Yes, the plugin comes with a default style, but you can easily customize the chatbot's appearance by editing the chatgpt-chatbot.css file or adding custom CSS rules to your WordPress theme.
+Yes, the plugin comes with a default style, but you can easily customize the chatbot's appearance by editing the chatbot-chatgpt.css file or adding custom CSS rules to your WordPress theme.

 = Is the chatbot available in multiple languages? =